Innovation Buildings: The Future of Higher Education?

 What are innovation districts?

-Innovation districts are fueled by a virtuous cycle: An emerging trend in urban redevelopment is the innovation district, which is fueled by a virtuous cycle: industry partners demand immediate adjacency to urban research institutions for access to talent and intellectual property; talented researchers demand adjacency to industry to interact, partner, and participate in funding to produce research opportunities; and, finally, workforce talent and supporting economic resources and community amenities are attracted to these research and industry partners.
+An innovation district is fueled by a virtuous cycle: industry partners demand immediate adjacency to urban research institutions for access to talent and intellectual property; talented researchers demand adjacency to industry to interact, partner, and participate in funding to produce research opportunities; and, finally, workforce talent and supporting economic resources and community amenities are attracted to these research and industry partners.
 This development takes on different forms, including research parks, anchor-focused clusters, revitalized urban areas, and in some cases, entire innovation districts.

 In each instance, these important economic hubs drive productivity and innovation more effectively than traditional development.
 Studies have shown that workers are 1.5 times more productive in these places where there is an agglomeration of knowledge, funding, talent, and specialized services.